 For instance, Vietnam needs to transform its labor market and education system in order to equip upcoming graduates with those skills which have been increasingly demanded by the industry, in particular by MNEs.
 Nevertheless, Vietnam is facing a huge mismatch on the labour market: Graduates from public schools and universities have not developed modern soft skills like problem solving, critical thinking or working in a team, and they are lacking of practical experience (THANG/QUANG 2007; DUOC/METZGER 2007).
 Hence, MNEs have to retrain most of their new employees both on general soft and communication skills but also on the corporate-specific culture.
 For instance, Japanese MNEs train new technical employees on country-specific business elements like PDCA, 5S or Kaizen while white-collar labours learn more about Kaizen (continuously improving processes), Quality control systems or leading skills.
 As a side-effect of these training investments MNEs can induce a renewal of institutions in their subsidiaries' host environment, (DUNNING/LUNDAN 2008; OZAWA 2005).
-Furthermore, broader spillover effects might occur in the host regions if employees, who have been trained by MNEs, bring their acquired knowledge about normative and cultural-cognitive elements to their new employees, who had been trained by MNEs in 2010, left the company after one year (PCI Report 2010:75), causing a brain-drain towards higher paying employers (COX/WARNER 2013:185).
+Furthermore, broader spillover effects might occur in the host regions if employees, who have been trained by MNEs, bring their acquired knowledge about normative and cultural-cognitive elements to their new employers (BLOMSTRÖM/KOKKO 1998; MEYER 2004; SPENCER 2008).
+In the case of Vietnam, more than one third of all employees, who had been trained by MNEs in 2010, left the company after one year (PCI Report 2010:75), causing a brain-drain towards higher paying employers (COX/WARNER 2013:185).